Research Lab

 LGBTQ+ Young People Survey

-In response to today’s challenging environment for queer and trans young people, the Wanda Alston Foundation is releasing a community survey between March and April to identify and analyze the urgent issues facing young people in DC ages 18 to 30.
+In response to today’s challenging environment for queer and trans young people, the Wanda Alston Foundation released a community survey to identify and analyze the urgent issues facing young people in DC ages 18 to 30.

-This research initiative is made possible by support from the Mayor's Office of LGBTQ+ Affairs and from professors at Loyola Marymount University and Johns Hopkins University.
+This research initiative is made possible by support from the Mayor's Office of LGBTQ+ Affairs and Professor Gabriele Magni at Loyola Marymount University.

 • Document disparities by race, gender identity, sexual orientation, housing status, and employment status.